 We aim to make the process of submission and publication open to all at no cost to the writer.
 We respect that submitting one's work is an anxious and personal process and do our best to be transparent about our decisions and process.

-Poetry is not just a tool to depict feelings, but also a way to access history, people and a vehicle to be political.
-Trestle Ties will help make tracks to lend strength and stability to the process of producing poetry.
+Literature is not just a tool to depict feelings, but also a way to access history, people and a vehicle to be political.
+Trestle Ties will help make tracks to lend strength and stability to the process of producing work.
 We hope to help create community by showcasing emerging works.

 Thank you for reading and submitting to Trestle Ties.